 One of the more extreme examples from among the clients Dr. Zawadzki treats was a man who drank 56 beers at night after work.
 When binge drinking becomes a more extended pattern, in other words, that is when withdrawal-related seizures are far more likely.

-- Anxiety, depression, sleep disturbances, hallucinations, mental confusion and other psychiatric disturbances (depending on severity, these, too can be dangerous)
+- Hallucinations, mental confusion and other psychiatric disturbances

 - Heart disorder and cardiac failure